The System Underneath

 Content Formats

-Weekly Deep Dives.
+Deep Dives.
 Long-form analysis with original frameworks, drawn from primary Chinese sources.
-Free subscribers receive these every week.
+Three per week.
+Paid subscribers read every piece in full; free subscribers receive previews, plus a full deep dive unlocked roughly twice a month.

 FlashPoint.
 Rapid-response analysis of market-moving events.
-Terse, financial-first, actionable.
-Typically published within hours of a development, while others are still translating the headline.
-Premium only.
+Terse, financial-first, one event, one structural implication.
+Published the same day or the next morning, while others are still translating the headline.
+Event-driven.
+Paid only.

 Who I Am

 I’m Poe Zhao.
-I’ve spent 13+ years analyzing technology and innovation ecosystems, founded Dailyio, and am based in Beijing.
+I’ve spent more than a decade analyzing technology and innovation ecosystems, founded Dailyio, and am based in Beijing.

 What that means in practice: I read Chinese IPO prospectuses, government AI filing databases, SOE procurement announcements, provincial policy documents, WeChat industry groups, and brokerage research reports every day, in their original language.
 Then I write for a global audience that needs the system decoded and the concepts translated.